Welcome to today's edition of the Rush 24-7 podcast.

 Oh, geez.

-Oprah light.
+Oprah Light.

-It just really, really impacts my optimism uh on the future of the country.
+You know, it's stuff like this that just really, really impacts my optimism on the future of the country.

-Something like this, non-broadcastette at a TV show.
+Non-broadcastette at a TV show.

-Anyway, Hillary was there playing the victim again, and Tyra Banks said, Um, how did you persevere during the darkest moment in your life?
+And Tyra Banks said, how did you persevere during the darkest moment in your life?

 Well, because I had tremendous faith, number one, I really had to dig down deep and think hard about what was right for me, what was right for my family.

-And I never doubted Bill's love for me, ever.
+And I never doubted Bill's love for me ever.

 And I never doubted my faith and my commitment to our daughter and our extended family.